SpiritualAdviser/bricksGame/README.md

 <p>Player menu - here we create and select players in the game</p>
 <p>Free-to-play mode - One level for endless play and practice</p>
 <p>Adventure is the main story mode of the game</p>
+<p>Records - information about the author and links to his works</p>
 <p>Information - information about the author and links to his works</p>

 <h1 align="center">